A Brief History of the Marque

 1915-1950 Anker-Werke AG, Bielefeld

 Originally a bicycle manufacturer, from 1949-1958 the factory in Bielefeld, Germany, built motorcycles with Sachs and JLO engines of 98 to 250cc.
 In 1952 the Paderborner Maschinenbau AG in Paderborn took over the Anker factory.
 Subsequently the motorcycles were built in Paderborn and only moped production was continued in Bielefeld for a couple of years.
 They continued to build office machines with the ANKER brand, and finally closed the factory doors in 1976.

 The Bielefeld sewing machine factory founded by Carl Schmidt & Hengstenberg built bicycles and motor bicycles since 1894 with a built-in motor of Fafnir and in 1902 brought the first motor-bike with a reinforced frame on the market.
 1903 this phase of motorcycle construction ceased.
 In 1930 they began building 60cc and 74cc motorised bicycles powered by Fichtel & Sachs and in 1938 they introduced the Sichelgabel with a Saxonette engine in the rear wheel.
 This stage of production continued until 1940.
 In 1944 the factory was largely destroyed during an allied bombing raid.

 In 1945 Anker re-entered the market with the pre-war model 660, with a 98 cc Sachs engine.
-Had consumed the entire capital of the company this time under the name of the Paderborn subsidiary PAMAG, which produced the Anker models from 1948 until 1953.
-The Supervisory Board therefore decided in 1953 to sell PAMAG to the Panther-Werke AG in Braunschweig.
+In the ensuing years the project consumed the entire capital of the company, now under the name of the Paderborn subsidiary PAMAG, which produced the Anker models from 1948 until 1953.
+The Supervisory Board therefore decided in 1953 to sell PAMAG to Panther-Werke AG in Braunschweig.